 According to the IRS, “a taxpayer who receives virtual currency as payment for goods or services must, in computing gross income, include the fair market value of the virtual currency, measured in U.S. dollars, as of the date that the virtual currency was received.”

-Once you accept BTC as payment, be sure to market your progressiveness and tech-savviness to your consumer base.
-You can display signs on your site that say “Bitcoin accepted here”.
+Once you accept BTC as payment, market your progressiveness and tech-savviness to your consumer base.
+You can display signs on your site that say, “Bitcoin accepted here.”

 If a direct integration isn’t possible, consider alternative options such as the following:

-- Custom integration – Build an API Bitcoin solution that directly integrates with your shopping cart
+- Custom cryptocurrency payment integration: Create a custom-made Bitcoin API that integrates with your eCommerce platform’s shopping cart

-- Invoices – Invoice your customers, instead of shopping carts.
-Coinbase even has an invoice generator tool..
+- Invoices: Invoice your clients instead of using shopping carts.
+Coinbase even has an invoice generator tool.

-If you decide to accept Bitcoin and cryptocurrency on your online store, you’ll want to make sure that your system, transaction, and funds are all as secure as possible.
-So be sure to use strong passwords and multi-factor authentication (MFA) for your crypto exchanges and wallets.
-Also, be sure to regularly update, backup and encrypt your systems and crypto wallet.
+If you decide to accept Bitcoin and cryptocurrency on your online store, you’ll want to ensure that your system, transaction and funds are all as secure as possible.
+So, use strong passwords and multi-factor authentication (MFA) for your crypto exchanges and wallets.
+Also, regularly update, backup and encrypt your systems and crypto wallet.

-While new technologies can be confusing and a bit scary, cryptocurrency has the opportunity to transform e-commerce and international trade as we know it.
-So while you may not be comfortable at this, at least you’ll have a deeper understanding as the internet and e-commerce landscape continues to evolve.
+While new technologies can be confusing and a bit scary, cryptocurrency has the opportunity to transform eCommerce and international trade as we know it.
+So while you may not be comfortable with this, at least you’ll have a deeper understanding as the internet and eCommerce landscape continues to evolve.